Gydesen/LoopWorker/README.md

 use LoopWorker(5, "d") for setting up a job running every fifth day

 To see if your job is supposed to run, check for boolean true with LoopWorker.rdy()

 Known flaws

 As now there is no solution for when the long int runs out of numbers and get reset.
-This will happend every 49.7 day
+This will happened every 49.7 day